octagonal/AnthonyMadhvani_Bachelorproef/paper/011_architectural_patterns.md

-# Overview of several common patterns
+# Overview of Several Common Patterns

 This chapter will take a deep dive into various common architectural patterns and a high level view of their implementation in Android.